 value.aggregate(1 + $total, 0)

-Questionnaire.answerOption and.
-If not found there, will be looked up on the underlying CodeSystem.
-If the type is other than code or Coding or no ordinal value
+corresponding Questionnaire.answerOption).
+If not found there, will be looked up on property in the underlying CodeSystem.
+If the type is other than code or Coding or no weight

 is defined for the context element, the result will be an empty set.
 If the FHIRPath engine is unable to resolve the corresponding value set, code system or questionnaire